 It’s World Suicide Prevention Day today (10th September).

 Suicidal thoughts are unfortunately more common than people realise and it remains the biggest killer of men under 49 and women aged 20-34.
-It is a really tricky subject to navigate and discuss, so we would like to get involved with the theme this year of “Changing the Narrative on Suicide”, encouraging people to talk and have conversations to allow the stigma around it to change.
+It is a really tricky subject to navigate and discuss, so we at Soiltechnics would like to get involved with the theme this year of “Changing the Narrative on Suicide”, encouraging people to talk and have conversations to allow the stigma around it to change.

-Please also feel free to share this,
+Please also feel free to share this.

-Sarah Drage, Managing Director
+Written by Sarah Drage, Managing Director.

 Soiltechnics was proud to take part in the Franklins 50 Challenge, raising £1377.03 in support of Northampton Hope Centre, a local charity dedicated to providing essential services to vulnerable community members.